jparr721/Acrobat/README.md

 * Go version >= 1.9

 ### Running
-To run, simply compile with `go build`, then run one of the following `./Stor -n` to generate your new database tables `./Stor --reset` to drop and remake your tables for you
+To run, simply compile with `go build`, then run one of the following:

+`./Stor -n` to generate your new database tables

+`./Stor --reset` to drop and remake your tables for you